 Manfrotto MT055XPRO3 with Horizontal Column this tripod was worth every penny.
 I used a cheaper tripod for two years, which made sense at the time, but with the amount of time I spend shooting every day, it’s invaluable to have this rock solid piece of equipment that is also easy to adjust on the fly.
 Also has an extender arm to enable overhead shooting.
 You’ll also need a tripod head if you don’t have one and this is solid while flexible.

 I have a heavy duty c-stand that I use when I shoot overhead “Tasty” style videos.
+If you want to attach a camera you’ll need this adapter.
 It’s weighted at the base and heavy enough to hold my Canon and 24-70 lens without much shake and no risk of falling over.
 Certainly, the Manfrotto mentioned above can do this job as a tabletop unit.
 I just like having a dedicated overhead c-stand so that I can run my b-roll camera simultaneously on my tripod.
 I typically shoot most videos with two cameras running at once to simplify shooting while still getting a variety of angles to choose from when editing.

 My Vlog Camera